What are Broken Bones?

 A visit to the doctor is essential as soon as possible after an obvious break or fracture has occurred.
 At ConvenientMD, we regularly treat patients with broken bones and fractures of all kinds.
 All of our locations are equipped with state of the art X-ray equipment that can be used to help diagnose exactly which kind of break you’ve suffered—the first step in creating a treatment plan.

 Ready to feel better?
-Just stop into any of our Urgent Care locations today—there’s never a need for an appointment.
+Just stop into any of our convenient urgent care locations in New Hampshire and Maine—you’ll never need to make an appointment ahead of time.